-The basic user interface of MLD2P4 consists of eight routines.
-The six routines init, set, hierarchy_build, smoothers_build, bld, and apply encapsulate all the functionalities for the setup and the application of any multi-level and one-level preconditioner implemented in the package.
-The routine free deallocates the preconditioner data structure, while descr prints a description of the preconditioner setup by the user.
+The basic user interface of MLD2P4 consists of eight methods.
+The six methods init, set, build, hierarchy\build, smoothers\build and apply encapsulate all the functionalities for the setup and the application of any multilevel and one-level preconditioner implemented in the package.
+The method free deallocates the preconditioner data structure, while descr prints a description of the preconditioner setup by the user.
+For backward compatibility, methods are also accessible as stand-alone subroutines.

-All the routines are available as methods of the preconditioner object.
-For each routine, the same user interface is overloaded with respect to the real/complex case and the single/double precision; arguments with appropriate data types must be passed to the routine, i.e.,
+For each method, the same user interface is overloaded with respect to the real/complex case and the single/double precision; arguments with appropriate data types must be passed to the method, i.e.,

-- the sparse matrix data structure, containing the matrix to be preconditioned, must be of type psb_xspmat_type with x = s for real single precision, x = d for real double precision, x = c for complex single precision, x = c for complex double precision; - the preconditioner data structure must be of type mld_xprec_type, with x = s, d, c, z, according to the sparse matrix data structure; - the arrays containing the vectors v and w involved in the preconditioner application $w = B^{-1}v$ must be of type psb_xvect_type with x = s, d, c, z, in a manner completely analogous to the sparse matrix type; - real parameters defining the preconditioner must be declared according to the precision of the sparse matrix and preconditioner data structures (see Section 6.2).
+- the sparse matrix data structure, containing the matrix to be preconditioned, must be of type $psb_xpmat_type$ with x = s for real single precision, x = d for real double precision, x = c for complex single precision, x = c for complex double precision; - the preconditioner data structure must be of type mld\xprec\type, with x = s, d, c, z, according to the sparse matrix data structure; - the arrays containing the vectors v and w involved in the preconditioner application $w = B^{-1}v$ must be of type $psb\xvect\type$ with x = s, d, c, z, in a manner completely analogous to the sparse matrix type; - real parameters defining the preconditioner must be declared according to the precision of the sparse matrix and preconditioner data structures (see Section 6.2).

-A description of each routine is given in the remainder of this section.
+A description of each method is given in the remainder of this section.

-6.1 Subroutine init
+6.1 Method init